akosasante/intro-to-programming-dorado/instructions/common/how-to-pull-request.md

 ## Step 2B: (If you don't see the yellow section in the above image) Click "New pull request"

-## Step 3B: Click "Create pull request"
+## Step 3B: Select your repository as the base repo, and the "main" branch as the base branch.
+Select your assignment branch as the "compare" branch.
+Click "Create pull request"

 ## Step 4B: Type a title and description